BLOG

 Since we mentioned plugins, here’s one more fix: make sure the ones you have installed are not wasting resources.

 This can happen because updates create incompatibilities.
-There’s no way to detect this manually, but you can install P3 (performance profiler plugin) on your site.
+You cannot detect this manually, but you can install P3 (performance profiler plugin) on your site.

 Update WordPress Plugins

-My personal result with P3 went pretty well, none of the plugins I had installed were problematic.
+My result with P3 went pretty well, and none of the plugins I installed were problematic.

-One thing to watch out for is plugins that you’ve purchased a Pro version for – make sure you either deactivate or uninstall the vanilla version, otherwise it may affect your loading time.
+One thing to watch out for is the plugins for which you’ve purchased a Pro version—make sure you either deactivate or uninstall the vanilla version; otherwise, it may affect your loading time.

 4) Watch Out For That Theme

-If your theme is not optimized well or if it’s not communicating properly with other WP tools, loading time can suffer.
+If your theme is not optimized well or it’s not communicating correctly with other WP tools, loading time can suffer.

-There’s no real way to analyze this on your own – it’s a trial and error process of discovering fast themes.
+There’s no natural way to analyze this independently—it’s a trial-and-error process of discovering fast themes.

 But your job is not done.
-Using visual editors like Elementor sometimes means that you’ll deactivate your theme’s interface and only use a blank canvas page.
+Using visual editors like Elementor sometimes means deactivating your theme’s interface and using only a blank canvas page.

 However, if you forget to deactivate elements from the theme settings, they might load but not display.
-Headers tend to do that, so make sure you deactivate such elements from your theme dashboard.
+Headers tend to do that, so deactivate such elements from your theme dashboard.

 Wordpress Theme Settings

-Lastly, make sure you delete unused resources.
-This goes for all content, you don’t want to overload your server, but unused themes and theme elements are especially problematic.
+Lastly, delete unused resources.
+You don’t want to overload your server with content, but unused themes and theme elements are especially problematic.

 5) Minify Code

-A lot happens in the background when your page loads.
-CSS, HTML and JavaScript lines are running to output your website, and there’s some work you can do here as well.
+When your page loads, a lot happens in the background; CSS, HTML, and JavaScript lines run to output your website, and you can also do some work here.

-Code minification basically means decluttering your code.
-Removing clear lines, comments and unnecessary sections to have everything run smoother.
+Code minification means decluttering your code and removing clear lines, comments, and unnecessary sections to make everything smoother.

-This is extremely important if you’re using a visual editor with custom code lines.
-For example, if you hover a button with the drag-and-drop editor, but use custom CSS to resize it, you’ll have two sections that can be made into one.
+This is extremely important for using a visual editor with custom code lines.
+For example, if you hover a button with the drag-and-drop editor but use custom CSS to resize it, you’ll have two sections that can be made into one.

-Such fine retouches can only be done manually by accessing the entire code of a page, but for an easier fix you can use a plugin like Autoptimize or a free tool like the CSS Compressor.
+Such delicate retouches can only be done manually by accessing the entire page’s code, but for a more straightforward fix, you can use a plugin like Autoptimize or a free tool like the CSS Compressor.

 These will clean your code where possible.
-To maximize performance however, don’t be afraid to get your hands dirty.
-You don’t need to learn an actual programming language, just understand the syntax and go through your website’s code clearing useless lines or redundant functions.
+However, don’t be afraid to get your hands dirty to maximize performance.
+You don’t need to learn a programming language; understand the syntax and go through your website’s code, clearing useless lines or redundant functions.

 6 ) Optimize Your Content